List of unconstructed state highways in California

-The following state highways in the U.S. state of California are entirely or partially unconstructed; in other words, their routings have been defined by state law, but no route has been adopted by the California Department of Transportation (Caltrans).
+The following state highways in the U.S. state of California are entirely or partially unconstructed; in other words, their routings have been defined by Section 301-635 of the California Streets and Highways Code, but no route has been adopted by the California Department of Transportation (Caltrans).

 Entirely unconstructed

 The following California state highways are entirely unconstructed.
 Their routings are only defined in state law.
 In almost all cases, Caltrans has no plans to adopt the highways by either constructing new roads along those corridors or take over the maintenance of existing routes from local jurisdictions.

 State Route 48

 State Route 48 is completely unconstructed, stretching 8.5 miles (13.7 km) from the northern junction of SR 14 and SR 138 near Lancaster east to proposed SR 122.

 SR 48 was originally planned to run from Ridge Route Road (approximately four miles east of Interstate 5) near Quail Lake in Los Angeles County to SR 122 near the Los Angeles / San Bernardino County Line.
 The segment between Ridge Route Road and SR 14 was signed as SR 138, which was defined on a southeasterly course through or paralleling Oakdale and Pine Canyons to meet SR 14 in Palmdale opposite the easterly continuation of Route 138.
 The planned rerouting was known as the Metropolitan Bypass Freeway.
 In 1965, because of constructability issues on the proposed realignment of Route 138 through or near Oakdale and Pine Canyons, the proposed junction, and thus the west end of SR 48, was moved east to 170th Street West.
 In 1996, the segment of SR 48 between 170th Street West and SR 14 was transferred to SR 138, leaving only the unconstructed portion.
 A locally maintained traversable route is East Avenue E, but Caltrans has no plans to take it over.